How to Clean Chrome Taps

 Chrome is a durable, tenacious material ideally suited for taps.
 When chrome is not well maintained however, it begins to lose its shine and lustre.
-Luckily there is a vast assortment of products you can use to clean your chrome taps and return your bathroom to its former glory.
+Luckily there is a vast assortment of products you can use to clean your bathroom taps and return your bathroom to its former glory.
 Read on to find out how to clean chrome taps and create a gleaming finish for your bathroom or cloakroom.

 What Alternative Products can be used to clean Chrome Taps?